aoijs/website/docs/guide/advanced-guides/music.md

 ---
-description: Available functions for Music using Aoi.JS
+description: A list of functions to play music with your bot using Aoi.JS.
 ---

-# Using Music
+# Music

-### A list of available Music Functions:
+Grab Music from YouTube or Spotify or SoundCloud and play it on Discord with your bot coded in Aoi.JS!

+Here are all the music functions you can use in your bot:

 * [$playSong](../../functions/usdplaysong.md)
 * [$playSpotify](../../functions/usdplayspotify.md)